hussainzs/C-syntax-tutorial/README.md

 Number 9 found at index 3.
 ```

+Note that if `break` is used in a nested loop, only the inner loop is exited.
+The outer loop will continue executing.

 ### Continue Statement

 - **Purpose:** Skips the remaining code in the current loop iteration and proceeds to the next iteration.